Morwenn/cpp-sort/docs/Writing-a-randomizing_adapter.md

 Danila Kutenin rightfully mentions that [changing `std::sort` is harder than meets the eye][changing-std-sort], the main reason being that pieces of code accidentally rely on the observable yet not guaranteed properties of [`std::sort`][std-sort], namely the order of *equivalent elements*.
 The article gives [golden tests][golden-tests] as an example of things that might break when changing a sorting algorithm.

-In order to make it less likely for users to rely on the order of *equivalent elements*, the author proposes to shuffle the collection prior to sorting it debug mode.
-This makes the order of *equivalent elements* non deterministic, which in turns can purposefuly break code accidentally relying on this order.
+In order to make it less likely for users to rely on the order of *equivalent elements*, the author proposes to shuffle the collection prior to sorting it in debug mode.
+This makes the order of *equivalent elements* non-deterministic, which in turn can purposefuly break a piece code that accidentally relies on this specific order.

 It might seem at first that **cpp-sort**'s algorithms are not vulnerable to such changes since the name of the algorithm is part of sorter's name, but the truth is that their implementation still changes, and a user of the library might still want to swap a sorter for another one and suffer the same fate.